Destinations Greece The Peloponnese

 Messinia & Costa Navarino

-The Kalamata-olive-oil heartland and the home of the Costa Navarino luxury-resort cluster (The Romanos, The Westin, W, Mandarin Oriental — four hotels on two estates).
-Pylos for the harbour, Methoni and Koroni for the Venetian sea-castles, Voidokilia for the omega-shaped Homeric beach, Nestor's Palace above it.
-Fly home direct from Kalamata (KLX).
+Kalamata olive-oil country, and the four Costa Navarino hotels — The Romanos, The Westin, W, and Mandarin Oriental — spread across two estates.
+Pylos for the harbour.
+Methoni and Koroni for the Venetian sea-castles.
+Voidokilia for the omega-shaped beach with Nestor’s Palace above it.
+You can fly home direct from Kalamata.

 Costa NavarinoVoidokilia